top of page

 An ever evolving, self-sustaining community model nurturing love and joy in harmony with nature for the greater good of all.

-We chose from day 1 to be totally off grid with a solar powered farmhouse, leaning centre, pumps and bores and gravity fed irrigations systems.
+We chose from day 1 to be totally off-grid with a solar powered farmhouse, leaning centre, pumps and bores and gravity fed irrigation systems.
 We also have a natural biofiltered desalination plant in operation and are currently in the process of building an underground "powerless" cold room and aircrete domes as experimental, low cost accommodation.

 Our vision for the future includes a community education centre, more homes and cabins dotted around the property for both short and long-term residents, a community garden, a temple and infrastructure necessary to host weddings, festivals, retreats, conferences, workshops and events.